Is German a Hard Language to Learn? Reveling All Myths & Tips

 • Speak from day 1 - Start with simple words such as Hello, how are you, bye, and basic greetings on a regular basis to get your tongue accustomed to the German language.

-• Focus on patterns, not on grammar - Learn through repetitions rather than memorizing it.
+• Focus on patterns, not on grammar - Learn through repetition rather than memorising it.

 Tips to Make German Language Learning Easier - TerraTern